PY7164 - Advanced Research Design and Analysis for Psychology (2018/19)

 Hayes, A. F. (2013).
 Introduction to mediation, moderation, and conditional process analysis: A regression-based approach.
 Guilford Press.

-Robson, C. (2002), Real World Research: A resource for social scientists and practitioner-researchers.
-Blackwell.
+Robson, C. (2002).
+Real world research: A resource for social scientists and practitioner-researchers.
+Oxford: Blackwell.

 Preacher, K. J. (2015).
 Advances in mediation analysis: A survey and synthesis of new developments.
 Annual Review of Psychology, 66, 825-852.

-Warner, R. M. (2012).
-Applied statistics: from bivariate through multivariate techniques: from bivariate through multivariate techniques.
-Sage.
+Warner, R. M. (2013).
+Applied statistics: From bivariate through multivariate techniques.
+London: Sage.

 Willig, C. (2008).
-Introducing Qualitative Research in Psychology.
+Introducing qualitative research in psychology.
 Adventures in theory and method.
-(2nd edition).
+(2nd ed.).
 Maidenhead: Open University Press.